LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 1. On **LON-CL1**, right-click the **Microsoft Edge** icon from your taskbar and select **New InPrivate Window**
 2. To create a new account, navigate to the following URL: **<https://signup.live.com>**
 3. On the **Create account** account window, type in a unique name followed by either **@Outlook.com** or **@Hotmail.com**( For example, **User1@Outlook.com**) and then select **Next**.
-4. Once a unique email address has been accepted, you will be prompted to **Create a password**.
+4. Once a unique email address has been accepted, you'll be prompted to **Create a password**.
 Enter a unique password that has at least 8 characters and contains at least two of the following: uppercase letters, lowercase letters, numbers, and symbols, and then select **Next**.

     **Important**: Before selecting **Next**, please be sure to review both the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement/default.aspx?azure-portal=true) and [Privacy and cookies statement](https://go.microsoft.com/fwlink/?LinkID=521839).
 By selecting **Next**, you choose to agree to Microsoft's service agreement.